mirgorodalexander/tower-defense/README.md

 # Tower Defense

-This repository contains a very small tower defense demo written in vanilla JavaScript.
+This repository contains a very small emoji based tower defense demo written in vanilla JavaScript.
 Open `index.html` in a modern browser to play.

 ## How to run